MakeSchool-Tutorials/Tip-Calculator-Swift4/P5-Tip-Calculator-Logic/content.md

 # Calculating Tip

-Now that we've successfully read our user's bill amount input, we're going to implement the logic to calculate our outputs (tip amount + total amount.)
+Now that we've successfully read our user's bill amount input, we're going to implement the logic to calculate our outputs (tip amount + total amount).

 To calculate our outputs, we'll need to do the following: